 You can also visit our partner ReThinkStudio for more information on the immense importance of transportation - particularly through Penn Station - to New York City and its continued success as an urban hub.

 See below for press, resources, and how you can support the efforts of #rebuildpennstation

 Issue No. 1 of The Classicist (1994), illustrated by Richard Cameron depicting the original Penn Station and in ruins.

 press & resources

 PRELIMINARY RESEARCH & BACKGROUND

 Support the proposal

 There are a number of ways you can support rebuilding one of America's most magnificent civic achievements.
 Those in power or positions of influence need to know that you support rebuilding Penn Station in its original form.
-All are invited to share their support by using #rebuildpennstation, follow us on Facebook, or submit artwork or flyers to share at RebuildPennStation.net.
+All are invited to share their support by using #rebuildpennstation, follow us on Facebook, or send a message to email@example.com.